 During the pandemic, Air Canada’s market capitalization fell from over $13 billion to just over $3 billion and, while it has since rebounded to around $6.4 billion, it is still a long way from its pre-pandemic level.

 For Cameron Doerksen, an analyst at National Bank Financial, this pessimism is exaggerated.
-“We understand that the market is concerned about the sustainability of air travel demand and pricing, as well as the ongoing contract negotiations with the Air Canada pilots’ union.
+“We understand that the market is concerned regarding the sustainability of air travel demand and pricing, as well as the ongoing contract negotiations with the Air Canada pilots’ union.
 However, we believe that the current share price reflects too catastrophic a scenario for Air Canada.”
 He said.

 According to airport passenger screening data from the Canadian Air Transport Security Authority, the most recent seven-day moving average of passenger numbers was up 4.8 per cent and, so far this year, has been significantly higher than last year.